ropensci/dev_guide/onboarding_policies.Rmd

 ([**Examples**](https://github.com/ropensci/onboarding/issues?q=is%3Aissue+label%3A0%2Fpresubmission)).

 As as this is a living document, these categories may change through time and not all previously onboarded packages would be in-scope today.
 While we strive to be consistent, we evaluate packages on a case-by-case basis and may make exceptions.

+Please note that rOpenSci package development happen in different spaces: unconferences, internal development by [staff](https://ropensci.org/about/#team), and onboarding which can be confusing.
+The emphasis of the unconference is on experimentation, exploration and community-building - participants work on all kinds of things that wouldn't be in scope for onboarding.
+Similarly, some of the software developed by rOpenSci staff is focused on filling gaps in R infrastructure and wouldn't be in-scope.

 ### Package categories